WHY SINGAPORE?

 In recent years, Singapore has accelerated its growth in future innovation and technologies, through which it has acquired the reputation of Asia’s Silicon Valley.

-Both the Singapore government and private venture capitals have put significant attention into key pillars such as cybersecurity, blockchain, immersive media, augmented and virtual reality, and artificial intelligence which in turn are stimulating industries such as FinTech and MedTech.
-Foreign investment into Singapore in 2020 totalled over US$ 12.9 billion (S$ 17.2 billion), a 12-year high.
+Both the Singapore government and private venturecapitals have put significant attention into key pillars such as artificial intelligence, cybersecurity, blockchain, immersive media, augmented reality and virtual reality, which in turn are stimulating industries such as FinTech and MedTech.
+Singapore’s digital economy contributed $113 billion or nearly 18% to the nation’s overall GDP within 2023.

 Singapore’s Art Scene